vrtbl/passerine/README.md

 ## An Overview
 Where this overview gets really exciting is when we dive into [macros](#macros).

-Note that Passerine is a work in progress and that some features mentioned in this overview may not be implemented yet.
+**⚠️ Note that Passerine is a work in progress and that some features mentioned in this overview may not be implemented yet.**

 [Skip to Installation](#installation).